-Modern football is all about speed - Legon Cities coach
+Modern football is all about speed - Legon Cities Coach

 "Mistake is the difference in modern football now.
 I want to make sure we commit fewer mistakes and capitalise on the mistakes of our opponents.

-Commenting on the cancellation of the GPL, Barjaktarevi? said it was unfortunate, adding that it happened at a time his team was gradually picking up in the league.
+Commenting on the cancellation of the GPL, Barjaktarevic said, it was unfortunate adding that, it was at a time, his team was gradually picking up in the league.

-According to Coach Barjaktarevi?, the cancellation of the league had disorganised his team-building process.
+According to Coach Barjaktarevic, the cancelation of the league had dis organised his team-building process.

-"It was at a time my team was playing at the level I wanted them to play.
-As it is now, it looks like we would be training without knowing exactly when the competition would be organised.
+"It was at a time my team was playing at the level i wanted them to play.
+As it is now, it looks like we would be training without knowing exactly when competition would be organised.

-"But I’m convinced we would not struggle as we did in the league the last time.
+"But I convinced we would not struggle as we did in the league last time.
 We would be better and survive the keen competition in the next league," he added.

-Legon Cities FC, formerly Wa All-Stars, were battling with relegation before the 2019/20 GPL was cancelled due to the outbreak of Coronavirus pandemic.
+Legon Cities FC, formerly Wa All Stars was battling with relegation before the 2019/20 GPL was canceled due to the outbreak of Coronavirus pandemic.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.